 These days, there are quite a few risks to data integrity that businesses must develop responses to.

 Let's start with the most obvious threat to data integrity: human error.
 When dealing with huge volumes of data, mistakes are inevitable—whether it’s a typo or even the accidental deletion of data.
-According to the World Economic Forum, 95% of cybersecurity incidents result from human error.
+According to a 2023 Verizon Business study, human error is a factor in 74% of cybersecurity breaches, through phishing attacks, weak passwords, social engineering tactics, and more.

 Next, data integrity depends on hardware operating the way it's supposed to.
 What if a system experiences a malfunction or crashes?
-Without taking the proper precautions, we could lose mountains of data.
+Without taking the proper precautions, you could lose mountains of data.

 Data breaches and cyber-attacks are increasingly common dangers faced by companies of all sizes—not just the big guys like JP Morgan or Amazon.
-Data breaches not only threaten a company’s data integrity, but also its reputation—especially when the company has been entrusted with sensitive customer data.
+Attacks have increased across the board, with CrowdStrike’s 2024 Global Threat Report calculating a 75% increase in cloud intrusions.
+Data breaches not only threaten a company’s data integrity but also its reputation—especially when the company has been entrusted with sensitive customer data.

 Data integrity largely revolves around consistent data handling procedures.
 This means standardizing data capture methods and formats so data from various sources can be properly integrated.
 Without proper integration, data can't be consistently analyzed and interpreted, which poses a huge problem for your FP&A strategy.